visgl/deck.gl/docs/api-reference/json/conversion-reference.md

 };
 ```

-and used to resolve this JSON object:
+and used to resolve this JSON object–

 ```json
 {